The problem of inside sales vs outside sales is defined by technological progress.

 What would be considered a productive sales team just ten years ago is drastically different from a productive sales team today.
 The landscape of the sales industry has changed.

-Today more and more deals are closed via email, chat and on Skype calls; and meeting clients face to face is seem old-school.
+Today more and more deals are closed via email, chat and on Skype calls; meeting clients face to face is seemingly old-school.
 So does this mean the inside sales vs outside sales debate over?
 The stats will probably surprise you.

 In this post we’re going to discuss the current state of sales, tips on finding the right mix of sales reps for your company, and why inside sales and outside sales are becoming more inseparable with each passing day.

 A lot of people don’t understand the difference between inside sales vs outside sales.
 So let’s give clear definitions to those terms and define some of their key characteristics to eliminate any confusion.

 Inside sales is the process of closing deals remotely, mainly over the internet.
 Inside sales are defined by convenience.
 A professional inside sales rep can be working with dozens of clients and hundreds of prospects at the same time from the comfort of their office.

 Inside sales reps have a fixed schedule and similar processes that they apply to all of their potential clients.
 It usually begins with prospecting, finding new leads, reaching out to them via a cold email, a cold call or some other means, and scheduling a demo and trying to convert them to a customer.

 Outside sales is the traditional, time-honored approach to sales.
 It’s defined by meeting clients face to face, traveling and discussing deals over lunches and dinners.

 This is the reason why outside sales reps have a more improvisational schedule and they tend to take each individual client’s needs and preferences into account more.
 As outside sales reps have direct access to a potential client, they can take advantage of additional means of persuasion, like testing a product in real life.

 The state of inside sales vs outside sales today